 The Truth Behind How Detox Programs Prepare You for Going to Treatment Afterward

 Drug addiction has no upside.
+It’s especially difficult when you realize you need a drug and alcohol detox.
 Once you start, it’s downhill all the way.
 The momentary pleasure you get comes at a huge cost to your health and life.
 If you are someone who has decided to seek help – whether for yourself or for a loved one — you need no discourse on how it can ravage a person’s life.
 The consequences of substance abuse have been well-documented.
 There are countless examples of good people who have been destroyed by their addiction to drugs and/or alcohol.

 What you need to know about drug and alcohol addiction is it’s not like an electric light that you can switch off at will.
 You cannot begin the treatment process without cleaning the body.
 The patient’s body must be free of any trace of drugs before treatment can begin.
 So, a detoxification program involves weaning the patient away from drugs using medications, such as Suboxone, methadone, and Naltrexone (for alcohol), in gradually decreasing quantities.
 Addiction recovery programs work because they focus on the real problem, which is how to manage the withdrawal symptoms.

-Like all good programs, detox programs in NJ have one common objective and that is to put the patient firmly on the road to a full recovery.
+Like all good programs, drug and alcohol detox programs in NJ have one common objective and that is to put the patient firmly on the road to a full recovery.
 The program has three steps: detox, therapy, and aftercare.

 Each step has a specific purpose.
 The purpose of detox is to remove all traces of the drug (or alcohol) from a person’s system.
 So, detox is the process of purging and cleansing the body.
 The purpose of therapy is to treat the physical and psychological disorders resulting from the addiction.
 The purpose of aftercare is to make sure the patient will never go back to taking drugs.